CocoGue/generalizability_OARs_segmentation/README.md

 New annotations for the Multi-Atlas Labeling Beyond the Cranial Vault - Workshop and Challenge and the OSIC Pulmonary Fibrosis Progression Kaggle challenge data were necessary to follow the same guidelines as the one of the SegTHOR challenge provided in their [paper](https://arxiv.org/pdf/1912.05950).

-For reproducibility of our results on these two datasets, the new annotations made by a board-certified radiologist from the Netherlands Cancer Institute (NKI) are made available here: .
+For reproducibility of our results on these two datasets, the new annotations made by a board-certified radiologist from the Netherlands Cancer Institute (NKI) can be obtained by requesting from: c.guerendel@nki.nl.
 Don't hesitate to use them to compare your results with the ones in our paper.